DogFoxX/Announcement-Bar/README.md

 **Button Background Colour**

-This sets the colour of the close button's background
+This sets the colour of the close button background.

 **Background Colour on Hover**

-This sets the colour when mouse hovers over the close button
+This sets the colour when mouse hovers over the close button.

 **Corner Radius**

-Setting this to 0 will make the close the button square with sharp corners Use the slider to set the corner "roundness"
+Setting this to 0 will make the close button square with sharp corners.
+Use the slider to set the corner "roundness"

 **X Width**

-Use the slider to adjust the size of the **X**
+Use the slider to adjust the size of the **X**.

 **Background Width** and **Background Height**

-Use the sliders to adjust the size of the close button background
+Use the sliders to adjust the size of the close button background.

 ## Free Shipping Announcement